muvaf/Feature-Extraction-PySpark/recipes-etl/README.md

 Output is written to `dist/output/output_result.parquet`

 ### On YARN
 Dependencies and job modules are packaged together in zip files.
 So, all nodes will have the same source code and modules in a cluster.
-To run on a YARN custer:
+To run on a YARN custer, specify `--master` as `yarn`:
 ```
-./run-pipeline.sh --master yarn --input "/Users/foo/Desktop/recipes.json"
+./run-pipeline.sh --master yarn
 ```

 ## Unit Tests